williamdemeo/cs370-spring2022/syllabus/README.md

 ## Use of Electronics During Lecture

-**Use of electronic devices in lecture for purposes unrelated to the course material will not be tolerated**.
+**Use of electronic devices in lecture for purposes unrelated to the course will not be tolerated.**

-**Laptops may be used in the classroom only for work related to the course**.
+**Laptops may be used in the classroom only for work related to this course.**

-All students must silence, and refrain from using, all electronic devices (phones, ipods, tablets, microwave ovens, etc.) during all lectures and exam periods.
-There is only one exception to this rule: a laptop or tablet may be used for, and only for, doing something directly related to the course material.
+As a general rule, students should silence and refrain from using all electronic devices (phones, ipods, tablets, microwave ovens, etc.) during all lectures and exam periods.
+There is only one exception to this rule: a laptop  or tablet may be used for, and only for, working on something related to the course material.

-Instagramming, Facebooking, Tindering, Tweeting, Tiktoking, YouTubing and gaming are strictly forbidden during class.
+Tiktoking, Tweeting, Tindering, Facebooking, Instagramming, Snapchatting, Whatsapping, YouTubing, and gaming are forbidden in the classroom.
 Students should also refrain from emailing during class.
-Such activities make it hard or impossible to concentrate on the lecture and they can be very distracting to the lecturer and other students.
-Any student who does not respect this policy will be asked to leave the classroom.
+Such activities make it hard, if not impossible, for the student to concentrate on the lecture and can also be very distracting to the lecturer and other students.
+Anyone who does not respect this policy will be asked to leave the classroom.

 ---